Policy Advisory Council Members

 Professor Wendy Umberger (President)

 University of Adelaide: Executive Director, Centre for Global Food and Resources; Professor of Agricultural Economics and Food Policy, School of Economics and Public Policy

 Professor Umberger leads components of interdisciplinary value chain research projects in Asia, Australia, North America, the Pacific Islands and South Africa, exploring opportunities for agricultural smallholders in producing high value food products and adopting new technology to gain access to modern food value chains.
 She has published extensively and has presented her work internationally to industry, government and academia.
 In 2019 she was awarded the title of Distinguished Fellow of the Australasian Agricultural and Resource Economics Society (AARES).
-Prof Umberger serves on the Governance Board of the International Crops Research Institute for Semi-Arid Tropics (ICRISAT) (2015-current) and is ICRISAT Program Committee Chair (2018-current).
+Prof Umberger served on the Governance Board of the International Crops Research Institute for Semi-Arid Tropics (ICRISAT) (2015-2021).
 Prof Umberger is also an honorary Fellow of Food Standards Australia New Zealand (FSANZ).
 In 2021 she joined the Board of the International Association of Agricultural Economists.

 Dr Audrey Aumua

-Prior to joining the Fred Hollows Foundation, Dr Aumua led the Pacific Community (SPC) Suva office as Deputy Director-General since March 2018, being responsible for the executive leadership and management of all Suva Operations with a focus on Small Islands and Developing states development issues.
+Prior to joining the Fred Hollows Foundation, Dr Aumua led the Pacific Community (SPC) Suva office as Deputy Director-General from March 2016 to December 2020, being responsible for the executive leadership and management of all Suva Operations with a focus on Small Islands and Developing states development issues.
 Prior to SPC she served as the WHO Country Representative in the Solomon Islands United Nations office and from 2009 to 2013, Dr Aumua was the Director of the an AusAid-funded Knowledge and Innovation Hub at the University of Queensland.
 Dr Aumua served as Chief Advisor for the Pacific, within the New Zealand Ministry of Health from 1999–2004 and was responsible for public policy advice on improving the social economic outcomes for Pacific people in New Zealand.
-Dr Aumua holds a PhD in Public Policy from Curtin University, as well as a Master’s in Public Policy from Massey University, New Zealand, a Post Graduate Diploma in International health with Distinction from Curtin University, and a Graduate Diploma in Business and a Bachelor of Education from the University of Auckland.
+Dr Aumua holds a PhD in Public Policy from Curtin University, as well as a Master’s in Public Policy from Massey University, New Zealand, a Post Graduate Diploma in International health with Distinction from Curtin University, a Graduate Diploma in Business and a Bachelor of Education from the University of Auckland.